Underwood-Inc/idling.app__UI/README.md

 5. Updates version and changelog based on commit messages
 6. Pushes changes to PR or main branch
 7. Verifies pushed changes
+8. Creates a release on GitHub with the new version and changelog
+9. Uploads the CHANGELOG.md file as a release asset

 ### 2. Tests Workflow